Judy Fakes – Ryde College TAFE, NSW

-Preparation of the Tree Masterplan involved identification and mapping of landscape character types created by trees such as avenues, forests and so on.
+Preparation of the Tree Masterplan involved the identification and mapping of landscape character types created by trees such as avenues, forests and so on.
 Detailed studies of the issues that affect the existing and future trees were undertaken.
 These detailed studies covered heritage, design, environment, age and condition of trees, arboricultural practices and habitat.
 Management precincts and sub-precincts were determined.

-A heritage study provided an historical and cultural assessment of the tree population, including details of significant plantings, a timeline of planting periods and identifying a list of successful and or failed tree species.
+A heritage study provided a historical and cultural assessment of the tree population, including details of significant plantings, a timeline of planting periods and identifying a list of successful and or failed tree species.

 The design study identified significant vistas, species and plantings.
 It also analysed the major planting types and patterns of tree species in order to generate definitions of the Parklands’s landscape character.

 A review and analysis of environmental conditions, particularly soils, indicated the way in which the natural forces and human impacts have dictated species selection and the health and performance of existing established plantings.